top of page

 Can Therapeutic Massage Be Claimed As A Medical Expense?

-Massage therapists worldwide agree that therapeutic massage is excellent for your health and wellbeing.
-In addition, it aids in physiotherapy, chiropractic and osteopathy and can also be used in conjunction with acupuncture.
-Granted, therapists and healthcare professionals are aware of your complete treatment plan to combine therapies successfully.
+Massage therapists worldwide agree that therapeutic massage is excellent for health and well-being.
+It aids in physiotherapy, chiropractic, and osteopathy and can also be used in conjunction with acupuncture.
+Granted, therapists and healthcare professionals know your complete treatment plan to combine therapies successfully.

 This brings the question: Is massage therapy a medical expense?